Country of origin

 frigates and some other warships.
 Israeli Navy also operates a

 similar system on their vessels.
-Israel was refittinf its Sa'ar
+Israel was refitting its

-first vessel to be fitted with this system.
+first vessel fitted with this system.
 After modernization all

-Sa'ar 5-class corvettes will be armed with Barak 8 missiles.
+Sa'ar 5-class corvettes were armed with Barak 8 missiles.

 publish your own articles?
 Visit our